 See our Evidence Base Studies and Supporting Documentation

 You may also wish to take account of any relevant nominated Assets of Community Value (Community Right to Bid)

 We can help advise and guide you on these matters and assist with aspects such as the consultation process, as well guiding you towards potential sources of funding support.
-The Government has also funded four independent community organisations who you may wish to approach to get help and advice:
+The Government has also funded the following independent community organisations who you may wish to approach to get help and advice: